 MOST scholarships may be used at any of our partner schools, which include most private schools in the Memphis metro area.

 Families with children entering preschool, kindergarten, or first grade in the fall of the year the scholarship is awarded may apply if they are financially eligible.
 These families must fall below the maximum income requirements, with the guidelines for the National School Lunch Program forming the basis for the MOST scale.
 The scale for MOST scholarships includes those who need help paying for tuition but whose income is a little more than the lunch program allows, up to 270 percent of the poverty level.
 Financial information is gathered from parents each year, and they must requalify to remain in the MOST program.
 We also have an attendance requirement for the students, and the parents must remain financially responsible for their portion of tuition payments.

 Why don't you have any academic requirements to enter the program?

 We believe that helping children get a strong start in school has many benefits down the road.
 We want to help children from families in need have access to a quality education in the first years — the most formative years, before their academic abilities might even be known.
 We also want to help students who may not be doing well in public schools and those who have learning differences.
-There is, however, a merit component to the MOST High School Scholars Program, with good grades being a major consideration for participation.
+There is, however, a merit component to the optional MOST high school Founder's Scholarship, as good grades are a major consideration in the selection process.